Aatricks/Arch-Matebook-X-Pro/README.md

 After the script completes, it will ask if you want to reboot.
 A reboot is recommended to ensure all changes, services, and the new default shell take effect.

+> [!TIP]
+> ⭐ If this project helps you, please give it a star!
+It helps others discover it too.